 “Yes, sir,” both deputies said at once.

-Paige stood in the driveway, watching as Talia’s vehicle was loaded onto the truck, secured and transported back to the office.
-She stood at the edge of the curb, wondering what Flint Kesten saw when he parked here and watched the tiny house for hours.
+Paige stood in the driveway, watching as Talia’s vehicle was loaded onto the truck, secured and ready for transport back to the office.
+She waited at the edge of the curb, wondering what Flint Kesten saw when he parked here and watched the tiny house for hours.
 It had been hours, they knew that now.
 Reanna Akeman from two doors down and across the street confirmed it.
 She’d noticed the vehicle as she ushered her kids into the car the previous morning, around 0700 on their way to swimming lessons.
 When she returned at nearly ten, it was still there.
-She thought it was suspicious, got the plate and was about to call the police when he left, sped away and disappeared.
+She thought it was suspicious, got the plate and was about to call the police when he sped away and disappeared.
 She was happy to provide the plate number to the Sheriff’s Office and hoped they found the suspicious character soon.
 Paige had run the plate, it was stolen out of Provo off a 2010 Honda Civic, white in color.
 Another dead-end.
 But the Wit helped add weight to the Protective Order Violation.
-One more charge if they ever caught the elusive prick.
+Plus, the stolen plate would add one more charge if they ever caught the elusive prick.

 She frowned and took two steps toward the house when she was stopped by a soft, hesitant voice behind her.